keith-harrison/hmmphlyo/README.md

 # HMMPhylo
 HMMPhylo is a library/docker container for taking the results of HMMsearch and creating phylogenetic trees from them.
+This is used to study PPK protein sequences in Eukaryotes and other kingdoms.
 ## Tools Used
 * Delbian (Standard Linux Image)
 * Python is used to webscrape all the uniprot IDs used in the results of the HMMsearch